klouisbrother/ba-kyma-prototype/4.3.2_implementation/README.md

 ![](images/02_02_Kyma_Deploy_orders-service.png)

-6. The successful deployment and running pods are also reflected Kyma Runtime Environment User Interface, as shown below.
+6. The successful deployment and running pods are also reflected Kyma Runtime environment user interface as shown below.

 ![](images/02_03_Kyma_UI_Namespace_orders-service.png)

-## Expose the microservice to other resources outside of the cluster
+## Expose the microservice to other resources outside the cluster

-Until now a standalone and in a closed environment microservice was deployed, now we have to allow to make is available to other resources outside of the cluster via an API Rule, this time via the Kyma Runtime Environment UI.
+Until now a standalone and in a closed environment running microservice was deployed.
+Now the microservice has to made available to other resources outside of the cluster via an API Rule.
+This time these steps are performed via the Kyma Runtime environment UI.

 1. Select the namespace "orders-service" and go to "Discovery and Network" -> "API Rules" and create a new API Rule.

 2. Enter a specific name and hostname for the API rule.
-In this case "orders-service" can used as well.
-As Service "orders-service (port: 80)" should be selected, to indicate the Service name for which you want to create the API Rule.
+In this case "orders-service" can used as name as well.
+As service "orders-service (port: 80)" should be selected, to indicate the service name for which you want to create the API Rule.

-3. As access strategy select as handler "noop" and allow only "GET" and "POST" methods.
-This allows to send the orders to the Service and retrieve orders from it without any token.
+3. As access strategy select as handler `noop` and allow only `GET` and `POST` methods.
+This allows to send the orders to the service and retrieve orders from it without any token.
 The configuration is shown below.
-Click on "create", to create and save the rules, as shown below.
+Click on "Create", to create and save the rules as shown below.

 ![](images/02_04_Kyma_UI_Configure_APIrule.png)

-4. The API rule status will be "OK" and you can access the Service by selecting the HTTPS link under Host and adding the `/orders` endpoint at the end of it.
+4. The API rule status will be `OK` and you can access the service by selecting the HTTPS link under Host and adding the `/orders` endpoint at the end of it.
 For this case: `https://orders-service.c-293e5fa.kyma.shoot.live.k8s-hana.ondemand.com/orders`

 ![](images/02_05_Orders-service_Access.png)

-5. To quickly test the availability of the microservice from external perform a POST request to the Microservice using the URL `https://orders-service.c-293e5fa.kyma.shoot.live.k8s-hana.ondemand.com/orders` and a sample orders similar as seen below.
+5. To quickly test the availability of the microservice from external, a POST request to the microservice using the URL `https://orders-service.c-293e5fa.kyma.shoot.live.k8s-hana.ondemand.com/orders` and some sample order payload, similar as seen below, can be performed.

 ```
 {